A degree in public relations equips you with the communication and promotional skills needed to manage client reputation and influence media opinion

 You could look for internships or work placements with PR agencies working on behalf of many clients or with organisations with a strong brand image in industries such as fashion, cars and beauty.

-Paid work experience can be hard to find, so volunteering in a PR or related role with a charity, for example, is also a good way to prove your ability and strengthen employment applications.
+Paid work experience can be hard to find, so volunteering in a PR or related role with a charity, for example, is also a good way to prove your ability and strengthen your job applications.
 There may also be opportunities with university societies to get involved with planning events, writing press releases and contacting media outlets.

 The PR industry is fast paced and always looking for talented graduates.
 Try to find work experience opportunities with a variety of companies.
 You'll gain different experiences of client representation and learn industry protocols, including communicating with the media, managing client issues, developing brand image and the most important aspect of PR - protecting the client's reputation.